Rio Tinto Group (RIO) Shares Up Despite Recent Market Volatility

 RIO’s Market Performance

-RIO stock saw a decrease of -1.55% in the past week, with a monthly decline of -3.11% and a quarterly a decrease of 3.05%.
-The volatility ratio for the week is 1.59%, and the volatility levels for the last 30 days are 1.82% for Rio Tinto Group (RIO).
-The simple moving average for the last 20 days is -2.05% for RIO stock, with a simple moving average of 10.52% for the last 200 days.
+The stock of Rio Tinto Group (RIO) has seen a -6.13% decrease in the past week, with a -8.23% drop in the past month, and a -4.94% fall in the past quarter.
+The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 1.91% for RIO.
+The simple moving average for the last 20 days is -5.58% for RIO stock, with a simple moving average of 5.38% for the last 200 days.

-Volatility was left at 1.82%, however, over the last 30 days, the volatility rate increased by 1.59%, as shares sank -4.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.84% upper at present.
+Volatility was left at 1.91%, however, over the last 30 days, the volatility rate increased by 2.02%, as shares sank -7.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.79% lower at present.

-During the last 5 trading sessions, RIO fell by -1.55%, which changed the moving average for the period of 200-days by +5.37% in comparison to the 20-day moving average, which settled at $72.93.
-In addition, Rio Tinto Group saw 0.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIO fell by -6.55%, which changed the moving average for the period of 200-days by -4.66% in comparison to the 20-day moving average, which settled at $72.01.
+In addition, Rio Tinto Group saw -4.14% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RIO